-Field or control Description Display Tap to toggle the cursor display On or Off.
+Field or control Description Display Tap to toggle the cursor display On or Off .
+Readout Location Tap to set where to display cursor readouts.
+Graticule displays the cursor readouts on the screen cursor bars (default method).
+You can move the readouts on cursors by touching and dragging them along the cursor bar.
+Badge removes the screen cursor readouts and displays the cursor information in a Cursors badge in the Results bar.
+The Cursors badge content changes as you change the cursor type.
 Cursor Type Tap to select the cursor type from the drop-down list.
-Waveform cursors measure vertical amplitude and horizontal time parameters simultaneously at the point the cursor crosses a waveform.
+Waveform cursors measure vertical amplitude and horizontal time parameters simultaneously at the point the cursor intersects a waveform.
+The cursor intersect point tracks waveform amplitude changes.
 V Bars are vertical cursors that measure horizontal parameters (typically time).
-They are not associated with the waveform, but simply show the cursor time position in the waveform record.
+They are not associated with the waveform, but show the time position of the cursor in the waveform record.
 H Bars are horizontal cursors that measure amplitude (typically in volts or amperes).
-They are not associated with the waveform, but simply show the cursor amplitude position in the vertical scale.
-V&amp;H Bars cursors measure vertical and horizontal parameters simultaneously.
-They are not associated with the waveform, but simply show the cursor time and amplitude position.
-Source Waveform Tap to select the source waveform (the waveform on which to display the cursors).
+They are not associated with the waveform, but show the amplitude position of the cursor.
+V&H Bars cursors measure vertical and horizontal parameters simultaneously.
+They are not associated with the waveform, but show the time and amplitude position of the cursors.
+Table continued

+Field or control Description Source Waveform Tap to select the source waveform (the waveform on which to display the cursors).
 Same places both cursors on the same waveform.
 Split allows each cursor to be on a different waveform.
 Only available when Cursor Type = Waveform.
+Readout Type Tap to select the type of readout to display for a XY or XYZ plot.
+This control is only available when the Cursor Type is set to Waveform or V&H Bars.
+Rectangular displays the position values and the difference (delta) between cursors.
+Polar displays the polar information for each cursor.
+The top value is the magnitude of the vector drawn from the origin of the plot to the location of the cursor.
+The bottom value is the angle of the vector drawn from the origin of the plot to the location of the cursor.
 Source Tap to select the source waveform from the drop-down list.
 Selected Waveform automatically moves the waveform cursors to the selected source.
 Or select a specific source from the drop-down list.
 Only available when Source Waveform = Same.
-Cursor A Source, Cursor B Tap to select the waveform sources for Cursor A and B. Source Only available when Source Waveform = Split.
+Cursor A Source, Cursor B Tap to select the waveform sources for Cursor A and B. Source Only available when Source Waveform is Split.
 Cursor A X-Position Tap to set a specific x-axis position for Cursor A using the multipurpose knob, or double-tap to set the position using the keypad.
 Cursor B X-Position Tap to set a specific x-axis position for Cursor B using the multipurpose knob, or double-tap to set the X-Position using the keypad.
+Cursor A Y-Position Tap to set a specific Y-axis position for Cursor A using the multipurpose knob, or double-tap to set the position using the keypad.
+Only available when Cursor Type = H Bars or V&H Bars.
+Cursor B Y-Position Tap to set a specific Y-axis position for Cursor B using the multipurpose knob, or double-tap to set the X-Position using the keypad.
+Only available when Cursor Type = H Bars or V&H Bars.
 Cursor Mode Tap to select the cursor mode.
 Independent mode sets multipurpose knobs A and B to move each cursor separately.
 Linked mode sets multipurpose knob A to move both cursors at the same time.
 Knob B will still move cursor B independently of knob A.